mperry68/InfradevConsultingWebsite/src/content/blog/w2-1099-vs-canadian-t4-differences.md

 For U.S. companies hiring Canadian workers, working with an EOR provider ensures proper classification, correct forms, and full compliance with both U.S. and Canadian requirements.

 Ready to ensure proper classification and compliance for your Canadian workers?
-[Contact InfraDev Consulting](/eor) to learn how our EOR services handle all tax forms and compliance requirements.
+[Contact InfraDev](/eor) to learn how our EOR services handle all tax forms and compliance requirements.